 What if it were possible to trade crypto with more money than you actually have?

 Margin trading in crypto involves just that.
-In exchange for some extra fees and interest, traders can try to amplify their gains (or losses) using borrowed money.
-This high-risk strategy is common among professional traders.
+Similar to margin trading other securities, crypto traders can try to amplify their gains (or losses) by using borrowed money.

 In crypto markets, margin trading has the potential to lead to unbelievable gains — or devastating losses.
 Novice traders would do well to exercise extreme caution when trading on margin.